NathanLBCooper/dockerized-msg-subscriber-and-webserver/README.md

 	}

 This is the point where you need a C++ compiler locally (damn!), but I already have one for free with my ruby install.

+#### Keeping up with your containers:

+When you're done stop the container

+    docker stop rabbitmqcppexamplevscode

+And then next time start it up again

+    docker start findfacesvscode

+And you'll need to rerun your multi-stage build to popylate your runtime container with your changes

+    docker build -t rabbitmqcppexample/run .

+## Useful

+- How do I run sh on an alpine container? `docker exec -it CONTAINERID /bin/sh`